What is a mitochondrial liver disease?

 How are mitochondrial diseases found and diagnosed?

 First, the patient is checked by a health professional who knows about mitochondrial liver diseases.
 The doctor or nurse will ask many questions to learn about any medical problems the patient has had in the past.
 They will also ask about any medical problems in other members of the patient's family.
 The doctor will also do a complete physical examination.
 The doctor will usually order an ultrasound test of the liver (this is like an x-ray).
-The doctor will also collect samples of the patient's blood, urine and tissues to be tested in a laboratory.
+The doctor will also collect samples of the patient's blood, urine and possibly biopsies of involved organs to be tested in a laboratory.
 The results of these tests help the doctor figure out the cause of the liver disease and if this is a mitochondrial liver disease.
 Most hospitals do not have a laboratory for these special tests, so they will send the samples to other specialized laboratories.
 This means it may take longer to get the results.
 Sometimes, it is not necessary to do all these tests.
 The doctor will decide which tests to do for each patient.
+If other organ systems are involved besides the liver, other testing may be recommended, such as imaging (MRI testing) of the brain if the nervous system is involved.

 Tests on blood and urine are the first steps in figuring out how sick the liver is.
 They also help figure out if the mitochondria are not working correctly to make energy for the cells.
 The lab uses the blood sample to check many things: